Review · Men's & Prostate

 What do I actually get when I buy?

-A digital package: the main exercise guide, video demos, a progress tracker, and a quick-start sheet.
+A digital package: main exercise guide, video demos, a progress tracker, and a quick-start sheet.
 Everything is digital.
 No physical devices, pills, or supplements are included.